| UNITY STATEMENT OF THE INTERNATIONAL CAUCUS ON MINING AND WTO

 with foreign investors and creditors to disenfranchise the world’s

+people of their resources and the very means to life.
 In this light, we reaffirm our collective position for the people and

-1. Oppose the globalization of the mining industry through policies of
+for the environment: 1.
+Oppose the globalization of the mining industry through policies of

 privatization, liberalization and deregulation, as those set down in the

 GATS and NAMA agreements.
 Oppose all anti-people and pro-TNC mining policies.
+2. Ban destructive mining methods and technologies such as open-pit mining,

 and riverine and submarine-tailings disposal.
 No more mining in agricultural